ctfdavis/use-next-query-params/README.md

 The `mode` property of the adapter interface can be set to one of the following values:

-- `default`: The default mode.
-The query parameters are updated when the state changes.
-- `reset`: The query parameters are reset to the default values when the state changes.
+- `reset`: The urlQuery parameters are reset to the default values when the state changes.
-- `merge`: The query parameters are merged with the default values when the state changes.
+- `merge`: The urlQuery parameters are merged with the default values when the state changes.

 See the [demo](#demo) for an example of each mode.